 Wisdom can be found wherever you are willing to let it in.

-My family and I saw previews for the third Kung Fu Panda movie.
-It got some laughs.
-Since then, my son SJ had wanted to see the first Kung Fu Panda again, so we took the movie out of the library.
-SJ asked me to join him since I had never seen the movie.
+One of my sons recently wanted to see the first Kung Fu Panda movie again, so we took the movie out of the library.
+He even asked me to join him since I had never seen the movie.
 Bonding time – why not?

 Here’s a summary for the uninitiated.
 For those who know the movie, skip to the next paragraph.